Kmohamedalie/Oxford-Parkinson-Diesease-Detection/README.md

-**Task:** The main aim of the data is to discriminate healthy people from those with PD, according to "status" column which is set to 0 for healthy and 1 for PD.
+**Task:** The main aim of the data is to discriminate healthy people from those with PD, according to "status" column which is set to 0 for healthy and 1 for Parkinson Disease(PD).

 **Dataset:**  <a href="https://archive.ics.uci.edu/dataset/174/parkinsons">UCI Machine Learning</a>